Validation

 Yes

-Checks the database to see if the given value exist.
+Checks the database to see if the given value exists.
 Can ignore records by field/value to filter (currently accept only one filter).

 is_not_unique[table.field,where_field,where_value]